-- Configure and manage channels: information, previews, and status - Monitor a channel group's status - Configure labels, variables, and recordings - Start and stop channel recording.
-Control the operation of each channel manually by an operator or automatically-via web services, SCTE-104 (automatic-no operator intervention), Live Schedule Pro, or recurring segment triggers.
+- · Configure and manage channels: information, previews, and status - Monitor a channel group's status - Configure labels, variables, and recordings - Start and stop channel recording.
+Control the operation of each channel manually by an operator or automatically-via web services, SCTE-104 (automatic-no operator intervention), Live Schedule Pro, or recurring segment triggers. - Notify operator of high resource consumption that may require attention

-This figure represents a typical Live Capture web app interface, a panel selector to the left, and the Channel Preview panel with the selected channel's (far left-note the blue bars, top and bottom) preview and details to the right:
+This figure represents a typical Live Capture web app interface-a panel selector to the left, the center Channel Preview panel with a selected channel (at left-note the blue bars, top and bottom), and its video stream with details to the right:

-Title Bar
+Using the Title Bar

-The title bar at the top of the Live Capture web app provides these options:
+The title bar at the top of the Live Capture web app provides these buttons: